Miqeo/dell_e6430_hiRes/README.md

 - sometimes says that you have to replace the battery

-If you want to use, just replace them with provided files In EFI folder
+If you want to use it, just replace them with provided files in EFI folder